hoonbiolab/hoonbiolab.github.io/_posts/2021-05-29-HS_brithday.md

 <img src="/assets/img/hs_birthday.png" height="480px" width="360px">

 Happy birthday Heesuk!!
-He is our 1st member of Computational Biomedicen Lab.
+He is our 1st member of Computational Biomedicine Lab.

 We are so happy that you are one of lab members!!
 We love you <3.